 Programs may find it useful to consult the most prevalent outcomes identified by the ten programs that participated in the pilot project, as well as the domains identified by the planning committee during the initial planning process.

-It is up to each program to develop the process for evaluating or assessing the graduate student outcomes.
-However, programs that are willing to share their evaluation/assessment plans may serve as examples other programs can draw from to develop their plans.
+It is up to each program to develop the process for evaluating or assessing graduate student outcomes.
+However, evaluation/assessment plans that programs have already shared may serve as examples other programs can draw from to develop or update their plans.

-Programs should revisit their educational goals and graduate student outcomes at some regular interval (e.g., every three years) to ensure that they are current and effective, and contribute to program quality.
+Programs should revisit their educational goals, assessment methods and graduate student outcomes at some regular interval (e.g., every three years) to ensure that they are current and effective, and contribute to program quality.